 Romeo and Juliet awake from their secret wedding night together.
 Romeo reluctantly leaves for Mantua.
 With a moments warning from Nurse, Lady Capulet enters to tell Juliet she is to marry Paris.
 Juliet refuses.
 Capulet arrives and is enraged by Juliet’s defiance.
 Her choice is marriage or disinheritance.
 The Nurse tries to persuade her to forget Romeo, but she flees to the Friar for help.

-A Summary of Romeo and Juliet Act 4
+Romeo and Juliet Summary: Act 4

-Act 4 Scene I
+Act 4 Scene I: Friar Lawrence’s Cell

 When Juliet arrives at the Friar’s cell, Paris is there talking wedding plans.
 He speaks of his love for Juliet, but she avoids responding.
 Paris gone, Juliet pleas for the Friar’s help, threatening suicide if she must marry again.
 The Friar hatches a plan to fake Juliet’s death with a sleeping potion.
 This will give them time to plan her to escape to Mantua.
 Juliet takes the potion away, and the Friar writes to Romeo to explain.